riazspace/riazspace/README.md

-- 👋 Hi, I’m @riazspace
+- 👋 Hi, I’m @riazspace Machine Learning Developer
-- 👀 I’m interested in ...
+- 👀 I’m interested in building machine learning and data science applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data science and machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML Projects
-- 📫 How to reach me ...
+- 📫 How to reach me contact me at riazspace@gmail.com

 <!---
 riazspace/riazspace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.